Hand & Wrist Center

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome is a common condition that affects many patients.
 Various causes may compress the nerve that innervates the hand and fingers and cause unpleasant symptoms.
 Early carpal tunnel treatment reduces symptoms and treats carpal tunnel syndrome before it gets worse.
-An appointment with a Board-Certified and Fellowship-Trained Carolina Orthopaedic and Neurological Associates (CONA) hand specialist should be made at the first sign of symptoms.
+An appointment with a Board-Certified and Fellowship-Trained Carolina Orthopaedic and Neurosurgical Associates (CONA) hand specialist should be made at the first sign of symptoms.

 Hand & Wrist Arthritis